Jeju Island South Korea

 Where to Stay

-Jeju City has the most accommodation options, from international hotel chains to small guesthouses and Airbnb properties.
-The western coast around Hallim and the southern coast near Seogwipo are quieter and closer to different sets of attractions.
-If you are primarily here for nature and hiking, staying outside the city makes sense.
+Jeju City on the north coast has the widest range of accommodation, from international chains to small guesthouses and Airbnb properties.
+The western coast around Hallim and the southern coast near Seogwipo are quieter and better positioned for different sets of attractions.
+If you are primarily here for hiking Hallasan and exploring the natural sights, staying outside the city is the better call.